martin-bucinskas/autoslackstatus/README.md

 ```

 ## Configuration
-To set up ASS, you'll need your slack token and fill out statuses.
+To set up your newly installed ASS, you'll need your slack token and fill out the statuses.
 ```bash
 SLACK_TOKEN=""
 # Default status if no SSID matches